Lady Jane Grey is another teenage victim of her unscrupulous relatives who lost her head to the executioner's block.

 Within days it became clear that the supporters of Mary Tudor, Edward's Catholic sister, by far outnumbered those of Northumberland.
 Even Jane's own father proclaimed Mary the rightful queen, probably in an attempt to save his own head.
 So after only nine days, on 19 July, Mary was proclaimed rightful Queen.
 This meant of course that Jane was a usurper and traitor.

 Northumberland was arrested and executed a month later.
 His son Guildford Dudley and Lady Jane Grey were also brought to the Tower.
 They were both tried for treason and sentenced to the death penalty.

-At first it looked like Queen Mary I would pardon Jane.
-After all, they were related and Jane was just a teenager of 15 or 16 years old.
+At firs,t it looked like Queen Mary I would pardon Jane.
+After all, Mary and Jane were related and Jane was just a teenager of 15 or 16 years old.
 Again it was a guy who sealed Jane's faith; her own father this time.

-He thought it necessary to participate in Sir Thomas Wyatt’s rebellion in 1554.
-This uprising, caused by Queen Mary's plan to marry Prince Philip of Spain, was considered a direct attack to the new Queen.
+He thought it necessary to take part in Sir Thomas Wyatt’s rebellion in 1554.
+This uprising, provoked by Queen Mary's plan to marry Prince Philip of Spain, was considered a direct attack to the new Queen.
 The rebel leaders were committed Protestants and considered traitors.
 The outcome was evident, they were all convicted of high treason, and executed.

 As a result, Jane and her husband were no longer protected by the Queen.
 They were beheaded on February 12, 1554; Jane's father was executed 11 days later.

 Lady Jane Grey was probably born at Bradgate House in c.
 1537. and spend her childhood there.
 Her father's family had lived there for centuries.
 The house was demolished in 1926, but the ruins are being excavated.
 You can read more about the Ruins of Bradgate House in Bradgate Park here.

 Bradgate Park is a public park nowadays in Charnwood Forest, in Leicestershire.